ryee-dev/npm-webpacker/README.md

 # npm-webpacker

-This script creates all necessary initial files and folders & installs all relevant plugins, scripts, and dependencies necessary (so far).
+This script creates all necessary initial files and folders & installs all relevant plugins, scripts, and dependencies necessary.

+(so far)

 # Instructions